collocations.org

 past, previous

-He never discussed the unhappinesses of his past life. | I think I may have been an animal in a previous life.
+I think I may have been an animal in a previous life.

-future, next | working
+future, next

 He was a miner all his working life.

-VERB + LIFE
+VERB + life

 go through, live, spend

-She went through life always wanting what she couldn''t get. | He spent his whole life in Cornwall.
+She went through life always wanting what she couldn't get.

 end